awslabs/cargo-check-external-types/README.md

 ==========================

-`cargo-check-external-types` is a static analysis tool for Rust library authors to set and verify which types from other libraries are allowed to be are exposed in their public API.
+`cargo-check-external-types` is a static analysis tool for Rust library authors to set and verify which types from other libraries are allowed to be exposed in their public API.
 This is useful for ensuring that a breaking change to a dependency doesn't force a breaking change in the library that's using it.